 Domaine Jean-Pierre Herr, Yann Herr, Alsace

-Heavy scents of honeysuckle along limestone and apricot jam.
-Impressive array of integrated and balanced flavors of white peach, stone fruits, pink grapefruit zest.
-Great viscosity and body.
-Very enjoyable lingering finish.
+Elegant honey hue color.
+Charming scents of honeyed pear with a hint of ginger.
+Opulent and well-integrated flavors of lavender-honey, pear and key lime.
+Well balanced light medium to medium body.
 Vegan and Natural wine, Certified Organic by French standards.
 Only Celerier's Cellar sells this wine in the USA.

 Certified HVE and Organic.
-Vines are planted in at high density (7,200 vines/hectare) to naturally stress them to reach deeper layers of sediments.
 Winter pruning starts in November, using Guyot simple short-arched techniques (max 10 buds), tied up close along the wire to optimize good aeration and prevent leaves packing (against Mildew).
-Spring starts with 2 manual ridging/ploughing back to kill weeds and protect younger vines against frost.
-These tasks are followed by suckering (removing the excess of branches) and disbudding the vines to control the yield’s quality: at this step, only 5 to 7 buds per vine are kept.
+Spring starts with 2 mechanical ridging/ploughing back to kill weeds and protect younger vines against frost.
+These tasks are followed by suckering (removing the excess of branches) and disbudding the vines to control the yield’s quality.
 When necessary, a very limited quantity of organic compounds is applied.
 End of May through mid-July, Yann is tying up again the spur in between the wires without pruning.
-After that, until end of August, this is the time for a final manual plowing and trimming.
+After that, until end of August, this is the time for a final plowing and mechanical trimming.
 Harvests start in September, entirely done by hand and by plot, when pick maturity is reached.

-The Winter 2019-2020 was like the previous vintage: very warm, preventing any snow to occur (unusual for the region).
-It was followed by an even dryer and warmer spring-summer than 2019: not a single rain occurred until the harvests.
-The water from the soil quickly depleted: it was another vintage marked by consistent droughts.
-The yield was very small but healthy (no need for any preventive organic compound), with high concentration and low acidity.
-On the bright side, it made the wine to be extremely more age worthy: the high residual sugar content will keep on dissolving and bring new aromas over the next 6 to 8 years.
-A fantastic vintage, challenging for the vines, but high quality for the tastebuds again!
-Residual Sugar 14 g/l.
+The Winter 2018-2019 was very warm, preventing any snow to occur (unusual for the region).
+It was followed by a very dry and hot spring, without rain, that lasted until the harvests.
+The soils’ water reserves were quickly depleted: a vintage marked by consistent droughts.
+The harvest was done early (August 28th).
+The yield was very small but healthy (no need for any preventive organic compound).
+The concentration was high and the acidity low: that will allow the wine to be extremely more age worthy (the high sugar content will keep on dissolving and bring new aromas over the next 6 to 8 years).
+A fantastic vintage, challenging for the vines, but of high quality for the tastebuds!
+Residual Sugar 19.5 g/l.